-Apitegromab was evaluated in the Company's our Phase 2 TOPAZ proof-of-concept clinical trial for the treatment of patients with Type 2 and Type 3 SMA.
-In June 2023, we Positive 12-month top-line results were initially announced in April 2021.
-We have subsequently presented data from the Phase 2 TOPAZ trial extension period evaluating patient outcomes at 36 months of treatment with apitegromab.
-These data over 24-months (June 2022) and 36-months (July 2023), which showed that continued treatment with apitegromab over the extended treatment period was associated with substantial and sustained improvement in motor function, as well as improvements in and patient-reported outcome measures outcomes (via caregiver proxy) in patients with nonambulatory Types 2 and 3 SMA receiving survival motor neuron ("SMN")-targeted an SMN therapy.
-Results on safety, efficacy Additionally, we have a long-term extension study, ONYX, for patients from both the TOPAZ and patient-reported outcomes such as fatigue, mobility and activities of daily living from TOPAZ were presented at the Cure SMA Research & Clinical Care Meeting.
-SAPPHIRE studies, who are receiving apitegromab in conjunction with an approved SMN therapy.
-The U.S. Food and Drug Administration ("FDA") FDA granted Fast Track designation, Rare Pediatric Disease designation and Orphan Drug Designation designation to apitegromab for the treatment of SMA in May 2021, August 2020 and March 2018, respectively.
-The European Medicines Agency ("EMA") EMA granted Priority Medicine Medicines ("PRIME") designation in March 2021 and the European Commission ("EC") EC granted Orphan Medicinal Product designation in December 2018 to apitegromab for the treatment of SMA.
+Apitegromab was evaluated in our Phase 2 TOPAZ proof-of-concept clinical trial for the treatment of patients with Type 2 and Type 3 SMA.
+Positive 12-month top-line results were initially announced in April 2021.
+We have subsequently presented data from the TOPAZ trial over 24-months (2022), 36-months (2023) and 48-months (2024).
+At 48-months over 90% of TOPAZ patients with nonambulatory Type 2 and 3 SMA receiving an SMN therapy remained on apitegromab treatment and showed sustained clinical benefit, a continued favorable safety profile with no new safety findings.
+Additionally, we have a long-term extension study, ONYX, for patients from both the TOPAZ and SAPPHIRE studies, who are receiving apitegromab in conjunction with an approved SMN therapy.
+The FDA granted Fast Track designation, Rare Pediatric Disease designation and Orphan Drug designation to apitegromab for the treatment of SMA in May 2021, August 2020 and March 2018, respectively.
+The EMA granted PRIME designation in March 2021 and the EC granted Orphan Medicinal Product designation in December 2018 to apitegromab for the treatment of SMA.

 In October 2023, we announced an expansion of our therapeutic focus into cardiometabolic disorders by advancing our anti-myostatin program with SRK-439, a novel, fully human anti-myostatin monoclonal antibody, for evaluation in cardiometabolic disorders, including obesity.
-We are developing SRK-439 towards a potential investigational new drug ("IND") submission in 2025.
-To inform the development of SRK-439, we plan to initiate a Phase 2 proof-of-concept trial of apitegromab in combination with a GLP-1 receptor agonist ("GLP-1 RA") in 2024 with data expected in mid-2025.
+We are developing SRK-439 towards a potential IND submission in 2025.
+In 2024, we have presented preclinical data at scientific conferences which support the potential of SRK-439 to increase lean mass and contribute to a favorable body composition in conjunction with a GLP-1 RA treatment.
+To inform the development of SRK-439, in May 2024 we initiated the Phase 2 EMBRAZE proof-of-concept trial, designed to assess the safety and efficacy of apitegromab to preserve muscle mass in individuals living with obesity and on background therapy of a GLP-1 RA.
+In September 2024, we announced that we completed enrollment in the Phase 2 EMBRAZE proof-of-concept trial.
+Top-line results from this trial are expected in the second quarter of 2025.

 We believe that apitegromab has the potential to be the first muscle-targeted therapy which is aimed at improving motor function in patients with SMA who are receiving an SMN therapy.
-We have identified multiple other diseases for which the selective inhibition of the activation of myostatin may offer therapeutic benefit, including additional patient populations in SMA (such as Type 1 patients under the age of two with SMA and ambulatory patients with SMA) and indications for other neuromuscular disorders outside of beyond SMA.
+We have identified multiple other diseases for which the selective inhibition of the activation of myostatin may offer therapeutic benefit, including additional patient populations in SMA (such as patients under the age of two with SMA and ambulatory patients with SMA) and indications for other neuromuscular disorders beyond SMA.